 “Do the witnesses have anything to say?”

-Layth laughed in spite of himself, and Kadija said, “Be quiet, brother.”
+Layth laughed in spite of himself, and Kadija said, “Zip it, brother Muhammad.”

 Kadija lifted her chin and smiled at Layth.
 “Husband,” she said.